Apple Parental Controls (iPhones and Other Apple Devices)

 • Family Sharing allows you to share access to many Apple services with up to 5 family members

-• Share music, videos, books, iCloud storage, photos, subscriptions and more
+• Share music, videos, books, iCloud storage, photos, subscriptions, and more

-• Family Sharing is easily accessed through the settings screen with a list of all included family members and a Family Checklist to help parents take advantage of all sharing features and parental control
+• Family Sharing is easily accessed through the settings screen with a list of all included family members and a Family Checklist to help parents take advantage of all sharing features and parental controls

 What is Apple Screen Time?